8 Neanderthal Traits in Modern Humans

 In the European population, approximately 6.5% of people have a mutation on the SELP gene that increases a tendency to form blood clots.
-This gene is responsible for a protein that adheres cells and platelets to wound areas and to inflamed blood vessels.
+This gene is responsible for a protein that causes cells and platelets to adhere to wound areas and to inflamed blood vessels.

 Another archaic variant is for a gene encoding the Factor V protein.
 This mutation is separate from the most common genetic cause of blood clots in Europeans (Factor V Leiden).
 Those who have the rs3917862 allele have an increased rate of having thrombosis.
 When a person has both the Factor V Leiden mutation and the Neanderthal derived mutation, the risk of having a deep vein thrombosis is increased to a higher level than observed with the Factor V Leiden mutation alone.

 Neanderthals ate a diet high in protein and low in carbohydrates.
 Thiamine is a nutrient primarily found in beef, liver, eggs, and other protein-rich foods.
 One archaic allele on SLC35F3 produces a thiamine transporting protein.
 This activity of the transporting protein was reduced in Neanderthals, who ate a diet highly rich in the nutrient.